 ARFH HSS component of the project was quality improvement through training (Contraceptive Update, Post-Partum IUD, long Acting Methods, Counselling and Interpersonal skills, Infection prevention), provision of job aids and supportive supervision to FP providers at service delivery points.
 A total of 117 high volume family planning clinics across the states were regularly provided with on the job technical assistance focusing on achieving quality improvement in family planning service delivery for increased clientele.

-ARFH is playing a critical role in strengthening providers’ competencies in quality and sustainable family planning service provision across NURHI project sites by building the capacity of clinical and non-clinical service providers to update their knowledge and skills in family planning services.
-ARFH’s key objectives under the NURHI project include:
+ARFH played a critical role in strengthening providers’ competencies in quality and sustainable family planning service provision across NURHI project sites by building the capacity of clinical and non-clinical service providers to update their knowledge and skills in family planning services.
+ARFH’s key objectives and achievements under the NURHI project include:

-- Develop cost-effective interventions for integrating quality family planning with maternal and newborn health, HIV and AIDS, postpartum and post-abortion care programs,
+- Developed cost-effective interventions for integrating quality family planning with maternal and newborn health, HIV and AIDS, postpartum and post abortion care programs,

-- Completion of training of 340 clinical FP providers;
+- Completion of training of 1124 clinical FP providers; inclusive of LARC for nurse/midwives and physicians, and IPCC and injectables for CHEWs

-- Development of a road map for establishing quality improvement teams/committees in high-volume sites;
+- Developed a road map for establishing quality improvement teams/committees in high-volume sites;

-- Institute youth-friendly FP services for sustained integrated supportive supervision (ISS) at all project cities;
+- Instituted youth-friendly FP services for sustained integrated supportive supervision (ISS) at all project cities;

 - Improved quality of services and interventions for continuous quality improvement informed by triangulation from the ISS and routine data monitoring.